cotton-ahn/accessibility_page/README.md

 ## Hearing Accessibility
 ### Live Captioning
-To ensure our content is accessible to everyone, we will provide on-screen live captioning on the Zoom webinar (Links will be shared shortly).
+To ensure our content is accessible to everyone, we will provide on-screen live captioning on the Zoom webinar (links will be shared soon).
 Contents that will provide live captioning are as below.

 **Tuesday, July 11**
 * Welcome Remarks